SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 Fire up a browser and hit http://localhost:5000.
 Use the menu presented by the app to see various output:

- * `Config Server Settings` - should show the settings used by the Steeltoe client when communicating to the Config Server.
+ * `Config Server Settings` - should show the settings used by the Steeltoe client when communicating to the config server.
 These have been picked up from settings in `appsettings.json`.
- * `Config Server Data` - this is the configuration data returned from the Config Servers github repository.
+ * `Config Server Data` - this is the configuration data returned from the config server's github repository.
 It will be some of the data from `foo.properties`, `foo-Production.properties` and `application.yml` if found in the github repository https://github.com/steeltoeoss/config-repo.
  * `Reload` - will cause a reload of the configuration data from the server.

 Change the Hosting environment variable setting to `development` (i.e. `export ASPNETCORE_ENVIRONMENT=development` or  `SET ASPNETCORE_ENVIRONMENT=development` ), then restart the application.